mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

  https://github.com/mixxxdj/mixxx/blob/f3a3e04fe5a732d0a3e61b3bc2e2c3ec904a8630/src/test/ringdelaybuffer_test.cpp)

-After the `RingDelayBuffer` was implemented, the new optimized data structure was introduced in the `EngineEffectsDelay` for group delay handling.
+After the `RingDelayBuffer` was implemented, the new optimized data structure was introduced in the `EngineEffectsDelay` for Group Delay handling.
 With that, the performance has highly improved based on the benchmark results comparison.
-The benchmarking process and results will be described in detail in the Testing and benchmarking chapter later.
+The benchmarking process and results will be described in detail in the "Testing and benchmarking" chapter later.

-##### *Pitch shift effect improvement*
+##### *Pitch Shift effect improvement*

-At the latest, it was started the “pull model” implementation for decreasing the Pitch shift effect latency in the GSoC period.
+At the latest, it was started the “pull model” implementation for decreasing the Pitch Shift effect latency in the GSoC period.
 In the new model implementation, the RubberBand API requires the amount of input samples and this amount of samples is passed.
-The main difference between the usage of these two implementations in the Mixxx app is, which little tradeoff has to be done.
+The main difference between the usage of these two implementations in the Mixxx software is which tradeoff has to be made.
 When the “push model” implementation is used, the input data samples have not to be prefilled between the processing but the audio dropouts can occur.
 On the other hand, the “pull model” implementation with correctly set structure sizes